Echigo-Tsumari Art Field 2026

 April 25 (Sat), 2026 – November 8 (Sun), 2026

-*Closed on Tuesdays and Wednesdays, except on national holidays.
+*Closed on Tuesdays and Wednesdays (except national holidays)

-*If Tuesday or Wednesday falls on a national holiday, the facility will be closed on the following business day (closed on May 7 and September 24).
+*If Tuesday or Wednesday is a national holiday, the facility will be closed on the following business day (closed on May 7 and September 24)

 【Hours】